 Basic Cold Brew Coffee Ratio

 Here’s the deal: This ratio is flexible.
+A kitchen scale will come in handy if you have one, but it’s not necessary.
 You’re making cold brew concentrate, and you can dilute the concentrate to taste once it’s finished.

-- Per 1 cup of water, you’ll need 1 ounce coarsely ground coffee (about 1/4 cup whole coffee beans, which yields about 1/2 cup ground coffee).
+- Per 1 cup of water, you’ll need 1 ounce (by weight) coarsely ground coffee.
+That’s about 1/4 cup whole coffee beans, which yields roughly 1/2 cup ground coffee.
+If you’re accustomed to the metric system, 1 ounce is equal to 28 grams.

 - You’re going to end up with a little less concentrate than the amount of water you used, since some of it will be absorbed by the coffee grounds.
 However, you’re going to dilute it with an equal amount of water, so you will be doubling your final yield.
 Clear as mud?
 I mean, coffee?
 Good.